Crowd Labeling: a survey: Crowd Labeling

+There are some constraints in using crowdsourcing for human computation.
+Since the participants are not experts, the problems are supposed to be normally small, simple, and well-formed.
+In addition, due to human error and bias, it is mandatory to ensure that collected responses are adequately reliable.
+Dividing the main problem into several micro-problems is a helpful way to resolve the first challenge.
+And, there must be a quality control mechanism to overcome the second one.

+Labeling (or multiple-choice) questions are the simplest well-known type of micro-problems in which the answering process is to simply choose one of the provided choices.
+Most of other more complex types of problems are convertible to this type \cite{FrankHall2001,AttImgRank,Soylent,Little}.
+And finally, there are efficient quality assuring mechanisms addressing labeling questions.
+Many applications have used labeling micro-problems to utilize humans' power.
+For example, evaluating the accuracy of the results returned by search engines \cite{crowdsearch}; shortening and proofreading of documents \cite{Soylent}; quantifying the ability of native listeners to perform speaker recognition \cite{SpeakerRec}; classifying galaxies from the Sloan Digital Sky Survey \cite{GalaxyZoo}; semantic similarity detection in maps \cite{OSM}; and, solving object recognition problems using visual 20 question games \cite{Hloop}.

+In order to remove noise, bias, and errors, the solutions provided by humans should be validated.
+In multiple checking mechanisms, the solution of each problem is requested from multiple labelers.
+Then, collected responses are aggregated (e.g. using majority voting) to find the final solution of that problem.
+In ``collaborative tasks'', users build on or evaluate each other's answers \cite{collorgs}.
+For example, in ``find-fix-verify'' mechanism, some users specify the problems (``find'' operation), other users solve them (``fix'' operation), and some others are supposed to confirm that the provided solutions are valid (``verify'' operation) \cite{Turkit,Soylent}.
+And, in Game With A Purpose (GWAP) scenarios, context-dependent proprietary procedures are used for quality assurance (See the next paragraph for more information).
+Multiple checking is the most frequently mechanism used for quality assurance in labeling problems.

-In general, the designers of GWAPs are trying to embed their problems into a game.
-The first GWAP, named ESP, which is an online game for image annotation, was originally conceived by Luis von Ahn \cite{ESP}.
-In this game, two online users are paired randomly by the system.
-The paired players do not know each other, and they do not communicate.
-An Image is displayed to the players, and in a specified period of time, the players independently guess the image content by presenting text tags (They do not see each others tags).
-The players win the game just in the case that one of them presents a tag which is presented before by the other player, considering the constraint that they are not allowed to use the words presented in a taboo list.
-The taboo list is provided by the system in order to exclude the obvious tags or the tags obtained previously for that image in the other games.
+Another issue in crowd labeling is finding and utilizing the humans.
+There is a large number of micro-problems in each application pertinent to crowd labeling.
+A large number of humans are required to solve these problems.
+Let's consider Content Based Image Retrieval (CBIR) using a game for example.
+ESP method \cite{ESP} involves a large number of humans in an interesting game which subsequently results in some tagged images.
+In this game, the system randomly pairs two online users who neither know, nor communicate with each other.
+An Image is displayed to the players, and during a specified period of time, the players independently guess the image content by presenting text tags.
+Considering the constraint that they are not allowed to use the words presented in a taboo list, the players win the game only if one of them presents a tag which has been already presented by the other (the taboo list is provided by the system in order to exclude the obvious tags or the tags previously obtained for that image in other games).
 The resulting tag is then used as a new annotation for that image.
+In this approach, a huge number of game players are required to collect tags for images in a real-world multimedia search engine database.